On this page

 See the section above on Privilege level, regarding the use of a service account when creating an API token, to specifically control the privilege level associated with the token.

-Access the API page: In the Admin Console, select API from the Security menu and then select the Tokens tab.
+In the Admin Console, select Security > API from the menu and then select the Tokens tab.

 Click Create Token.